 This is a new drawing just finished today.
 I've had this creature in my head for the last couple of weeks and needed to let it out.
 What interested me about this subject was the questions between the main figure and the weird cyclopean pupa thing on its back.
 Is it a child of the...
 Continue Reading →

 I am involved in 2 shows coming up very soon.
 The first is called Permanence, a group show at Haven Gallery, themed around works primarily executed in ink.
 The Dawn Botanist, which I delivered to the framer last week, will be my contribution.
 It looks like it will be an amazing show.
 The second show...
 Continue Reading →

 There is still much to be done on this new drawing, but having finished one fairly defined section I thought I'd share a work in progress (WIP).
 If you saw my earlier post on this piece, you'll notice that I have added to the title.
 "Tears of the Poppy" is a line taken from the...
 Continue Reading →

 I had to take advantage of the light this morning to do a watercolor (or strictly speaking an acrylic ink) painting.
 The paper wasp nest on the figure's head is directly inspired by a yellow-jacket nest I've been watching over the summer in our garden.
 The recent cold mornings have killed off the nest, but...
 Continue Reading →

 Here is a look at the drawing's bones.
 What you see here will soon disappear under layers of ink.
 I find these line drawings have a beauty of their own, which is why I always take the time to make a high resolution scan of them before rendering.
 The ink looks a bit darker here...
 Continue Reading →

 The Green Demon is on sale in my webstore.
 Its a piece I did last year when I was doing a small series of demons.
-I am using the proceeds of these small sale pieces to publish a book of 5 short fantasy stories called Magpie's Ladder.
+I am using the proceeds of these small sale pieces to publish a book of 5 short fantasy stories called Magpie's Ladder. - Richard.

 This is my latest drawing, The Phantom Limb.
 It will be sent to the framer this week and then sent on for inclusion in the Beautifully Strange show at Clement Art (see previous post).
 The technique used for this drawing was diluted inks applied in overlaid brushstrokes.
 I hope you enjoy it.
+Richard.